Gewest13/wp-mailer/readme.md

   1. Clone the repository in your `server/` directory.
   2. Do a `composer install` inside the folder.
   3. Require or include the `server/wp-mailer/autoload.php` into your `functions.php` file.
+  4. Please note that a hook within Wordpress is including a javascript file into the footer.
+Import it as you like whenever you desire a bundle over multiple javascript files.

   When this is done a first form can be added.